-Definition of health; exploration of mind body spirit connection in health; various therapeutic modalities; identific tion of strengths and limitations of alternative therapies.
+Definition of health; exploration of mind body spirit connection in health; various therapeutic modalities; identification of strengths and limitations of alternative therapies.
 Also includes development of ability to critically review written material in the alternative therapy area.
 Prerequisites: None.

-Meditation And Wellness
+Meditation and Wellness